bleech/wp-starter-theme/Features/TinyMce/README.md

 ```

 Call the `add_editor_style` function and pass as a parameter your stylesheet file path (that we called `customEditorStyle.css` here).
 This file must be present inside this `TinyMce` feature.

+### Adding custom toolbars

+Open `toolbars.json` and add your toolbar configuration to the toolbar Array.
+This will automatically be loaded.
+You can call the toolbar inside your ACF configuration in lowercase.

+**Example**:<br>
+`CustomToolbar` ==> `"toolbar": "customtoolbar"`

+### Adding new Style Formats via JSON

+Open `styleformats.json` and add your configuration to the styleformats Array.
+This will automatically be loaded.